Why a Great Landing Page is Important

-When it comes to career and job posting landing pages, not all companies are equal, in fact, some are just down right dreadful.
-I’ve collected a list of ten great career pages and we’re going to tell you why I like each of them, but first, here are some things we found on pages that shall remain unmentioned, that really didn’t encourage us to apply.
+When it comes to career and job posting landing pages, not all companies are equal, in fact, some are just downright dreadful.
+I’ve collected a list of ten great career pages and we’re going to tell you why I like each of them.

 And here are a few things we likely won’t mention on each of these that we found on all of the good sites we looked at.

-- Videos of real employees describing their job, or showing them in action!
+*Videos of real employees describing their jobs, or showing them in action!

 The page is simple and straight forward, but provides a ton of value.
 Large photo links to career sections and features like their career blog, filled with tips on work and jobs.
 A single click takes you to a registration page from the “start here” link at the top, giving you the opportunity to become a part of their talent pool.

 They also feature a Careers newsletter you can subscribe to that doesn’t just list job opportunities, but customizes the content to fit your career interests!

 Who doesn’t like the Geico gecko?
 The page is deceptively simple, but it quickly opens up to give you tons of information about jobs, the company, and a cool little menu box with this header: “What do you want to do at Geico?”
 Options include; create, sell, delight, lead and strategize.

 Right on the front page, you will find a link to get job alerts, which leads to a form that puts you into the Geico talent pool and allows you to receive updates on career opportunities.
 It’s customizable by role and allows for alerts to be either emailed, or sent via text to your phone!